dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 signatures, all differences between the legacy signature format and the hybrid signature format must be allowed to be ignored, including skipping verification of signatures additional to the classical signature.
-As such, if a system does skip an component signature, security does not rely on the security of all component signatures.
+As such, if a system does skip a component signature, security does not rely on the security of all component signatures.
 Note that this mutual exclusion occurs at the verification stage, as a hybrid signature that is verified by a system that can process both component schemes can provide hybrid unforgeability